 Keeping your roof in good shape this year can save you costly water damage and repairs later on.

 Your home is your biggest asset, and not maintaining it can cost big bucks.
-So, set aside some time in the near future to give it some TLC.
+So, set aside some time in the near future to give it some TLC and think about some of these simple home improvement ideas for winter that you can implement.
 A little time now can keep your home looking great — and your long-run costs at a minimum.